Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/android/features.md

 ## Scan Card

-### 1.0 Configure your repository with Hyperswitch dependency
+### 1.0 Configure your repository with PaySwitcher dependency

 Add the following maven repository to the settings.gradle file